ChifiSource/ChifiDocs.jl/modules/toolips/Toolips/1_get started.md

 ```julia
 start!(ExampleServer, "127.0.0.1":9000)
 ```
-Though a file-system is not required, it may be easier to start from a base project.
-For this, we may use `Toolips.new_app`.
+Though a file-system is not required, it may be easier to start from a base project and utilize a file-system or `Pkg` environment.
+For this, we may use `Toolips.new_app`, which takes a `String` an
 - Note that other extensions with other types of servers, such as `ToolipsUDP`, may have a different `new_app` and `start!` binding.
 ```julia
 using Toolips; Toolips.new_app("MyToolipsApp")